Dappa88/Bash/README.md

 Each problem statement has its own folder containing:
 - `.sh file`: The Bash script containing my solution to the problem.
-- `test_input.txt`: Sample input provided by HackerRank for testing the solution.
+- `{problem_name}.txt`: Sample input provided by HackerRank for testing the solution.
 - `test_output.txt`: Corresponding expected output for the sample input.

 ## How to Use